Hampshire College: The R.W. Kern Center

 Opened on April 26, 2017, the R.W.
 Kern Center is the 17th Living Building in the world certified under the advanced green-building standard, the Living Building Challenge.
 The building cost $10.4 million made possible by private donations.
 It operates net-zero energy, water, and waste.
 The building is powered by solar panels on its roof, supplies its own drinking water by harvesting rainwater from its roof, manages its wastewater on site, and contains composting toilets.
 The Kern Center was built using materials from local sources without the use of any toxic "red list" materials; even materials such as duct tape were chosen carefully to comply with strict environmental standards.
 Currently, the Kern Center houses Admissions and financial aid offices as well as classrooms, student lounges, and a coffee shop.
 President Jonathan Lash stated that "[w]ith this building we have sought to reflect our values, in the inclusive design process, the design and materials, our construction practices, and our reporting about the building... [w]hy are buildings constructed any other way?
 In every way, the Kern Center was built to learn and teach."

 Climate Action Plan

-In the next 20 years, the college plans to reduce 50% of current consumption of energy, another major goal stated in their Climate Action Plan.
-They plan to renovate the Robert Crown Center, Library, Cole Science Center, Franklin Patterson Hall, Merrill House, and Greenwich House.
-The plan is made possible by a $1 million gift.
+In the next 20 years, the college planned to reduce 50% of its current energy consumption, another major goal stated in its Climate Action Plan.
+They had planned to renovate the Robert Crown Center, Library, Cole Science Center, Franklin Patterson Hall, Merrill House, and Greenwich House.
+The plan was made possible by a $1 million gift.